1982 Houston Astros season: Performance overview

+The Astros concluded the 1982 season with an record, for fifth place and 12 games behind the NL West division-champion Atlanta Braves.
+Hence, the Astros missed the playoffs for the first time since 1979 after having qualified for the first two times in franchise history.
+It was the just third time since 1969 that Houston had finished more than four games under .500.
+(Note: Save for the win–loss records, each of the first-place team, and Astros' ranking and games behind in the division were all identical to the 1969 season.)

 Dickie Thon collected 10 triples to lead the National League.
 Thon was the fourth Astros hitter to lead the league in triples, succeeding teammate Craig Reynolds from the year prior.

-Nolan Ryan led the major leagues in hits per nine innings surrendered (7.047), the seventh time in club history for an Astros pitcher.
+Nolan Ryan led the major leagues in fewest hits per nine innings surrendered (7.047), the seventh time in club history for an Astros pitcher.
 Having the led the league the year prior, Ryan joined J. R. Richard as the second Astros pitcher to lead the league in the category multiple times.

+However, Ryan also led the major leagues in most walks issued (109) to extend his major-league record for leading the league to an eighth season, and for the second time in the National League.
+Ryan already held the American League record with six, as a member of the California Angels.
+This was his second time as member of the Astros.